bytebyjay/bytebyjay/README.md

 # Hey there! 👋

-I'm Chamod, a Computer Science graduate based in Alberta, Canada.
+I'm Jay, a Computer Science graduate based in Alberta, Canada.

 I enjoy building practical software, solving problems, and working with databases.
 Most of my projects focus on web applications, database systems, and tools that improve efficiency.